abbygalelim/moshling_search_streamlit/README.md

-# Moshling Streamlit by Blueshift
+# Moshling Search Streamlit by Blueshift
 Are you an avid Moshi Online user and moshling hunter?
 Did you wish that you had a fast and clean way of looking up moshlings, their seed combinations, and other stats?
 Well look no further, as this Streamlit application has all of the features for you!

 ## Pages